emma-k-alexandra/WMATA.swift/Sources/WMATA/WMATA.docc/v11 Migration Guide.md

 - Many response structures have been changed.

 Previously, responses were their own, independent structures.
 Now, they are response structures within an endpoint defined as ``Endpoint/Response``.
 Hopefully this will keep responses closer to the endpoint they're related to and it's easier to navigate all information related to an API.
+Many structures have had new data processing added, so types may be different between previous and current responses.

 ## Deprecations